-- -Information on your residency or visa status - -Contact details for 2 recent professional referees - -A detailed curriculum vitae outlining your education, professional work experience and other key achievements, skills, attributes and/or experience - -A statement addressing the Selection Criteria.
-The selection criteria can be found in Section 5 on the last page of the job description form. - -Your availability to commence or continue employment at WACHS - -Your preferences for regions you are interested and able to work in

-It is not necessary to submit your academic transcripts or degree certificates.
-However, you will need to indicate if you meet the professional registration or membership requirements for your profession in your curriculum vitae and/or selection criteria.
+- Information on your residency or visa status - Contact details for 2 recent professional referees - A detailed curriculum vitae outlining your education, professional work experience and other key achievements, skills, attributes and/or experience - A statement addressing the Selection Criteria.
+The selection criteria can be found in Section 5 on the last page of the job description form. - Your availability to commence or continue employment at WACHS - Your preferences for regions you are interested and able to work in - Evidence of course completion and indicate if you meet the professional registration or membership requirements for your profession in your curriculum vitae and/or selection criteria.